-The second type of preventive maintenance checklist is a step-by-step list.
-It’s basically instructions broken down into discrete steps.
+The second type of preventive maintenance checklist is more of a step-by-step list.
+It’s instructions that you’ve broken down into discrete steps.

 - Shut down and lock out the blade.

-- Try to turn on the saw to confirm it is shut down and locked out.
+- Try to turn on the saw to confirm it is shut down.

 - Remove the casing in front of the blade.

-- Visually inspect the belt so signs of wearing, including flaking and cracks.
+- Visually inspect the belt for signs of wear, including flaking and cracks.